-Spontaneous and contagiously uplifting, controversial artist Tino Sehgal’s This is so contemporary, 2004, enlivened the Art Gallery of New South Wales (AGNSW), Sydney, in summer 2014.
+Spontaneous and contagiously uplifting, controversial artist Tino Sehgal’s This is so contemporary, 2004, enlivened the Art Gallery of New South Wales, Sydney, in summer 2014.
 The work featured a cast of twenty-six interpreters, who directly engaged visitors at the gallery’s entrance through dance, voice and movement.

 Sehgal has since pioneered a radical way of orchestrating “constructed situations”, featuring rigorously trained and rehearsed “interpreters”, employing dance, voice and movement in museum and gallery spaces.